All Episodes

 Thin the list, really, and focus resources on kicking out criminals.

-Uh but in their opening paragraph there, they say that they're what they're trying to do, what the Obama administration is trying to do, is thin out the list of deportation and focus resources on kicking out criminals.
+But in their opening paragraph there, they say that what they're trying to do, what the Obama administration is trying to do, is thin out the list of deportation and focus resources on kicking out criminals.

 They're all criminals.

-Now I know what they mean, and I will I will stipulate that the people I am most interested in deporting, the people I would like to put at the top of the deportation list, are those who are here here illegally and who are also robbers and muggers and attackers and assaulters and you know and and rapists and and scalawags of various sure, those are the ones that I want to pack up and send back across the border first.
+And I will stipulate that the people I am most interested in deporting, the people I would like to put at the top of the deportation list, are those who are here illegally and who are also robbers and muggers and attackers and assaulters and rapists and scalawags of various sure, those are the ones that I want to pack up and send back across the border first.

 But it's easy to get caught up in the language issue here.

-Well, let's not uh let's not get rid of try to deport try to deport all of the the illegal immigrants, just the ones who are criminals.
+Well, let's not get rid of, try to deport all of the illegal immigrants, just the ones who are criminals.

 They are all criminals.

-I mean, f find me a thousand criminals, you know, who are born here, and I'll I'll find you people whose criminality is to be measured by degree.
+I mean, find me a thousand criminals who are born here, and I'll find you people whose criminality is to be measured by degree.

 Killing somebody is a lot worse than just being in this country illegally.